databricks/spark-redshift/tutorial/README.md

 salesDF.show()
 ```

 Notice that the line `.option("dbtable", "event")` is replaced with the line `.option("query", salesQuery)`.
-This will result in the following output
+This will result in the following output:

 ```{r, engine='bash'}
 +-------+------+--------+-------+-------+------+-------+---------+----------+